markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/comfort & clean.md

         <b>Summary:</b>
         <br>

-The student reviews present a mixed picture of the comfort and cleanliness at the university.
-While there are mentions of issues such as pests and cramped conditions, there are also numerous positive comments about the state of the facilities.
-The dorms are generally described as clean, well-kept, and often spacious, with individual AC/heating units being a notable feature.
-The campus itself is appreciated for its cleanliness and the condition of its athletic facilities.
-Off-campus housing options, particularly the Berkshire apartments, are frequently mentioned as popular and convenient.
-The weather is noted for its variability, with all four seasons experienced, but it does not seem to significantly impact the students' campus experience.
-Overall, while there are areas for improvement, many aspects of the university's facilities and living conditions are meeting the students' needs.
+The university's housing facilities receive positive feedback from students, highlighting the comfort and cleanliness of the dormitories and on-campus living options.
+Students appreciate the availability of private rooms, private bathrooms, and in-room amenities such as microwaves, fridges, and freezers.
+The progression of housing quality with each academic year is noted, with upperclassmen enjoying more spacious and well-equipped accommodations.
+The presence of kitchens, laundry facilities, and study areas within the dorms contributes to a convenient living experience.
+Additionally, the university's location in D.C. is mentioned favorably for its mild winters and moderate weather, which seems to enhance the overall campus experience.

 <br>